Pulitzer Prize Fiction Winner

 Historical Context & Significance

-Wharton was the first woman to win the Pulitzer Prize for Fiction.
+Wharton became the first woman to win the Pulitzer Prize for Fiction.
 The jury originally picked Sinclair Lewis's "Main Street," but the board rejected it as too "subversive."